Soulsuke/ReNameRadically/README.md

 A simple (and probably dirty) files mass-renamer ruby gem with a handy command line executable.

+to install:
+  $ gem install rename_radically
+to run the executable (you may want to run it with the -h flag the first time):
+  $ rnr

 IMPORTANT: this is meant to be used on a Linux/Unix environment.
 It has not been tested (and probably never will be) on different operating systems.